 External Database Extensions

-The External Database Extension lets OpenLM use license usage data from external databases such as MySQL and SQL Server
+The External Database Extension lets OpenLM record license usage data in an external database such as MySQL or SQL Server

 The default OpenLM Firebird Database